 We designed a board game about the future of New York City.
 This gives everyone the chance to see the scope of change and cooperation needed to transform the city’s energy demand and supply in time to meet goals for the Paris Agreement.
+Over 200 copies of the physical game are in use around the world.

 Energetic is now available online as well, using the app Tabletop Simulator.
 Several schools, including Carnegie Mellon, Brown, Wofford College, and the Bronx High School of Science, are now using the game in online form.